isx45128227/MongoVsPostgres/documentacio.md

 ### Postgres installation

-To install Postgres in the system we should follow the [_HowToPostgres_](https://github.com/isx45128227/MongoVsPostgres/HowToInstallPostgres.md) created.
+To install Postgres in the system we should follow the [_HowToPostgres_](https://github.com/isx45128227/MongoVsPostgres/blob/master/HowToInstallPostgres.md#postgres-installation) created.

 Once we have finished installing Postgres we need to continue installing MongoDB.

 ### MongoDB installation

-To install MongoDB in the system we should follow the [_HowToMongoDB_](https://github.com/isx45128227/MongoVsPostgres/HowToInstallPostgres.md) created.
+To install MongoDB in the system we should follow the [_HowToMongoDB_](https://github.com/isx45128227/MongoVsPostgres/blob/master/HowToInstallMongoDB.md#mongodb-installation) created.

-#### Now we have both interfaces installed in our system so in order to have data to process, we should create a database.
+#### Now we have both interfaces installed in our system, so in order to have data to process, we should create a database.

 ---